 The other fact that confronts us, and which is the driving force behind this whole story, is the presence of cartels in Mexico.
-Armed groups whose level of violence does nothing but leaves us speechless.
+Armed groups whose level of violence does nothing but leave us speechless.
 This violence leads to many terrifying cases that we can find if we do a little research.

 The book is sometimes humorous and sometimes serious, but it is an enlightening read.
 There are many sections in the book where one can learn about the different types of dirt and the habits that have developed.

 The American Dirt is about how we see dirt in America.
 We don’t think of dirt as something that is good or bad.
 Dirt is a big part of our lives.
 Most people don’t see dirt as something that can be harmful, but it is.